+Prerequisite: CUL102

-Prerequisites: CUL102 and reading proficiency Culinary Arts III re-emphasizes the key areas in professionalism and leadership.
+Culinary Arts III re-emphasizes the key areas in professionalism and leadership.
 Students will be introduced to elements of nutrition, food classification, menu etiquette, and the business aspects of the culinary arts, including banquets and catering, cost control, and management.
 Students will learn basic Garde Mange, baking, and soups as a part of a total menu preparation.
 (F)